open/close all folders

 - Several in Monkeybone.

-- Harry Knowles of Ain't It Cool News had two cameos as a next-door neighbor, wearing shirts that said "Lucky" and "Stiff"; one of the cameos was cut.
+- Harry Knowles of Ain't It Cool News has two cameos as a next-door neighbor, wearing shirts that said "Lucky" and "Stiff"; one of the cameos was cut.

 - The stain on Stu's Grim Reaper costume is explained from a deleted scene, that showed him stealing it.

-- Monty Pythons Life Of Brian originally had a whole subplot about King Otto, who was to have been A Nazi by Any Other Name.
-The only mention of Otto in the final film is the appearance his crack suicide squad in the final scene.
+- Monty Python's Life of Brian originally had a whole subplot about King Otto, who was to have been A Nazi by Any Other Name.
+The only mention of Otto in the finished film is when his crack suicide squad show up in the final scene.

 - In The Wizard of Oz, there's a scene where the Wicked Witch is giving instructions for her flying monkeys to intercept Dorothy's party, and she says, "They'll give you no trouble, I promise you that.
 I've sent a little insect on ahead to take the fight out of them."
-This was in reference to a deleted scene where a bug called the Jitterbug bit them and they broke into a dance number.
+This was in reference to a deleted scene where a bug called the Jitterbug stings the main characters, and they break into a dance number.